EnterpriseTrainingCenter/Windows-Server/Instructions/Labs/Windows-containers.md

 ### Task 2: Download and install Docker CE

-Perform this task on CL1.
+Perform this task on PM-SRV1.

-1. Open **Terminal**.
-1. In Terminal, connect a remote PowerShell session to VN2-SRV2.
+1. Sign in as **Administrator**.
+1. In SConfig, enter **15**.
+1. Download and install Docker CE from Github.

     ````powershell
-    Enter-PSSession VN2-SRV2
-    `````

-1. On VN2-SRV2, download and install Docker CE from Github.

-    ````powershell
-    Set-Location ~\Downloads
+    Set-Location c:\LabResources
     Invoke-WebRequest `
         -Uri 'https://raw.githubusercontent.com/microsoft/Windows-Containers/Main/helpful_tools/Install-DockerCE/install-docker-ce.ps1' `
         -OutFile install-docker-ce.ps1 `
         -UseBasicParsing
-    .\install-docker-ce.ps1
+    .\install-docker-ce.ps1 -HyperV
     ````

     Wait for the instalation to finish.
 This will take less than a minute.

-1. Exit the remote PowerShell session.

-    ````powershell
-    Exit-PSSession
-    ````

-1. Restart VN2-SRV2.

-    ````powershell
-    Restart-Computer -ComputerName VN2-SRV2 -Protocol WSMan
-    ````

-### Task 3: Pull the Nano server base image

-Perform this task on VN2-SRV2.
+The computer will during the installation.

-1. Sign in as **ad\Administrator**.
+1. After the computer finished starting, sign in as **Administrator**.

     The PowerShell script should start automatically.
 After a few seconds, the script should complete.

+1. Close the windows with the script.

+### Task 3: Pull the Nano server base image

+Perform this task on CL1.

 1. Open **Terminal**.
+1. In Terminal, enter a remote PowerShell session to PM-SRV1.

+    ````powershell
+    Enter-PSSession PM-SRV1
+    `````

-1. In Terminal, download and install the base image for Nano server.
+1. Download and install the base image for Nano server.

     ````powershell
     docker pull mcr.microsoft.com/windows/nanoserver:ltsc2022